-If you buy the tickets at the venue, you will end up paying 3 Euros extra per ticket.
+If you buy the same tickets at the venue, you will pay 3 Euros extra per person.

-2. The Casa Mila day tour is a flexible option.
-You choose the time and date when you want to tour and book the tickets.
+The Casa Mila day tour is a flexible option.
+You choose the time and date when you want to visit and book the tickets.

 However, Casa Mila at night tour starts after 7 pm (or 9 pm) depending on the season.

-3. Since the Casa Mila day tour is a self-guided tour, it can be as long as you want it to be.
+Since the Casa Mila day tour is self-guided, it can be as long as you want it to be.

-4. One of the items on the agenda which is extra on a day tour is ‘The Apartment.’
-This Apartment displays bourgeois residents’ lifestyle in the early 20th century.
+This Apartment displays bourgeois residents’ lifestyles in the early 20th century.

-Find out more about Casa Mila day ticket
+Find out more about the Casa Mila day ticket.

 Advantages of Casa Mila at night

-1. There is no crowd.
-Depending on the season, the number of people for this tour will range from 10 to 30.
+There is no crowd for the night tour – depending on the season, the number of people for this tour ranges from 10 to 30.

-2. Unlike the day tour, the night tour of Casa Mila is hosted by a Gaudi Expert.
-You get a detailed description of every aspect of Casa Mila.
+Unlike the day tour, a Gaudi Expert hosts the night tour of Casa Mila, and visitors get a detailed description of every aspect of Casa Mila.

-Besides the artificial lights and the moonlight add their own charm to the building.
+Besides, the artificial lights and the moonlight add their charm to the building.

-4. The 20-minute long light, laser and sound show on the exists only at night.
+The 20-minute long light, laser, and sound show on the terrace happen only at night.

 Casa Mila architecture